 Actual 45 mm size by Hughes Bovy, Genf.

-A lone shooting eyeglass appears evidently from behind the top-right of the shield-crest indicating the winner’s accuracy of the shot.
+Nestling atop encircled branches of the winner's laurels and oaken flora, lay four sharpshooter carbine-rifles crossed armaments.
+The lone shooting eyeglass peers from behind the top-right of the shield-crest, depicting the winner’s accuracy of the shot.

 The canton of Thurgau is a northeast canton of Switzerland and is named for the river Thur, and the name Thurgovia was historically used for a larger area, including part of this river's basin upstream of the modern canton.
 The area of what is now Thurgau was acquired as subject territories by the cantons of the Old Swiss Confederacy from the mid 15th century.
 Thurgau was first declared a canton in its own right at the formation of the Helvetic Republic in 1798.

 In the 6th century Thurgovia became a Gau of the Frankish Empire as part of Alemannia, passing to the Duchy of Swabia in the early 10th century.
 At this time, Thurgovia included not just what is now the canton of Thurgau, but also much of the territory of the modern canton of St. Gallen, the Appenzell and the eastern parts of the canton of Zurich.
 When the Kyburg dynasty became extinct in 1264 the Habsburgs took over that land.